FinalsClub/karmaworld/README.md

 ### Amazon S3
 This software uses [Amazon S3](http://aws.amazon.com/s3/) as a third party file hosting site.
 The primary use case is a destination for Filepicker files.
 A secondary use case is hosting static files.

+To obviate the need for hosting static files through S3 (noting it still serves a different purpose), see the workaround noted [in this Github ticket](https://github.com/FinalsClub/karmaworld/issues/192#issuecomment-30193617).
+For good measure, that workaround is repeated here.
+Make the following changes to `karmaworld/settings/prod.py`:

+1. comment out everything about static_s3 from imports
+2. comment out storages from the `INSTALLED_APPS`
+3. change `STATIC_URL` to `'/assets/'`
+4. comment out the entire storages section (save for part of `INSTALLED_APPS` and `STATIC_URL`)
+5. add this to the nginx config: location /assets/ {
+        root /var/www/karmaworld/karmaworld/;
+    }

 ### Google Drive
 This software uses [Google Drive](https://developers.google.com/drive/) to convert documents to and from various file formats.
 Google credentials will be required as well as a Google Drive account which has been registered with the Google Cloud Console.